kmartinez/wot-marketing/material/wot_explainer_notes.md

    - The original draft script had a female winegrower.
 What happened?
    - There is also the issue of race.
    - We could maybe avoid the whole issue by using animal characters (eg cat and rabbits...)
+   KM - Animal characters would be a bit wierd.
+Just follow best practice and vary gender/race

 ## Scene 2